 In other words, process for the sake of process just wastes your time and the consultants’ time.
 If you’re just looking at a couple of options, a full-out RFP probably isn’t necessary.
 A quick phone call or a few informal questions will likely serve you better.

-2. Make it easy for them to respond
+2. Make it easy for consultants to respond to your RFP

 Below is an example of how a poorly constructed RFP process looks through the eyes of a vendor.

-- They send the RFP to every potential vendor they can think of.
+- They send the RFP to every potential IT consultant they can think of.

-- Prospective vendors practically do backflips trying to meet all the RFP requirements and end up rushing to meet the deadline.
+- Prospective consultants practically do backflips trying to meet all the RFP requirements and end up rushing to meet the deadline.